dgraph-io/dgraph/wiki/content/query-language/index.md

 In the above query we retrieve the top movies (by sum of number of actors, genres, countries) of the entity named steven spielberg.

-if we want to add a condition based on release date to peanalize movies that are more than 10 years old, we could do:
+If we want to add a condition based on release date to penalize movies that are more than 10 years old, we could do:

 {{< runnable >}}
 {